6.10.1. Full-time Academic Load (All Semesters)

 6.10.5.
 Special Rules for International Students

-International students in the student visa status of F and J are required to carry a full-time course load as defined by the Department of Homeland Security (currently 12 hours per semester for undergraduate students, including all sessions within the semester).
-An international student who is enrolled on a student visa may be in jeopardy of being out of compliance with the Department of Homeland Security if enrolled in less than a full-time course of study.
-Additionally, F and J international students enrolling for the first time in summer school must carry 6 semester hours (including all sessions within the semester) to be considered full-time for immigration purposes.
+International students in the student visa status of F are generally required to carry a full-time course load as defined by the institution in order to remain in proper status with their issued visa (currently 12 hours per semester for undergraduate students, including all sessions within the semester).
+An international student who is enrolled on an F-1 student visa may be in jeopardy of being out of compliance with the visa if enrolled in less than a full-time course of study.
+Additionally, F status international students enrolling for the first time in summer school must carry 6 semester hours (including all sessions within the semester) to be considered full-time for immigration purposes.
+All students studying at Oglethorpe University on an F-1 visa should consult regularly with the Designated Student Official (DSO), housed in the Center for Global Education, to ensure compliance with the regulations of the issued visa.
+Changes in course schedules should not be made without prior consultation with the DSO.
+Failure to remain in compliance with the student visa could result in being required to leave the country immediately.